Learning Clarinet With Low Vision

 Another technique that has really helped me is using color as a supplement to visual cues, since my color vision is intact and color labels are easier for me to see than text labels.
 One instructor had me place a colored bracelet on the bell of my clarinet to help me align my instrument at an angle, while another used a colored thumb pad cover to help with positioning.
 My instructors and I have also used color with making music easier to read, including adding stickers to the edge of lines to assist with line tracking, using colored highlighters, and drawing around dynamic markings with digital strawing tools.

 One example of color that did not work well was an experiment involving clarinet reeds.
-My instructor thought to use a brightly colored clarinet reed to show me how to position the reed on a new mouthpiece, and I was more confused after the lesson than I was before.
+My instructor thought to use a brightly colored clarinet reed to show me how to position the reed on a new mouthpiece, instead of using the light brown reed that I would typically use.
+Because the colored reed did not provide as much contrast, I was more confused after the lesson than I was before.
 Plus, the neon blue reed sounded terrible when I played it!
-From what I can tell, these types of reeds haven’t been manufactured in years, but it did show that colored reeds weren’t effective for teaching this concept.
+From what I can tell, these types of reeds haven’t been manufactured in years, but I did want to mention that having the entire reed be a different color was not helpful.

 Finding accessible clarinet music